 A discussion of identities — in and out of Adventism — will be the focus of the Adventist Forum Conference August 30 – September 1, 2019 in Orlando, Florida.
-Headlining the event will be a new generation of Adventist scholars and musicians, plus well-known experts who have pioneered work on Adventist identity: Gerald Winslow, Edwin Hernández, Michael Nixon, Vanessa Corredera, Miguel Mendez, Nick Zork, and Daniela Jean.
+Headlining the event will be a new generation of Adventist scholars and musicians, plus well-known experts who have pioneered work on Adventist identity: Gerald Winslow, Edwin Hernández, Michael Nixon, Vanessa Corredera, Miguel Mendez, and Nick Zork.

 Winslow, director of the Center for Christian Bioethics at Loma Linda University, will open the conference Friday night, August 30.
 On General Conference committees, in health care institutions, and academic discussions, Winslow has helped Adventists develop a principled approach to issues such as abortion and personhood.
 He has been a bridge between administrators and academics, between clinicians and patients.
 No one knows the ins and outs of Adventist bioethical discussions better than Gerald Winslow.